 There is also a Using myPassword link on the CUMC IT home page with more detailed information.

-- Columbia UNI - go to www.columbia.edu, select Email in the upper right, then the Manage My UNI link.
+- Columbia UNI - go to www.columbia.edu, scroll to the bottom of the page and select the Manage My UNI link under the Resources heading.

 - CUMC Email/MC Domain - go to www.cumc.columbia.edu/it (the CUMC IT home page), then select the myPassword link under the Quicklinks heading.